2dvoid/Algorithm/README.md

 **Find the first position of an element in a sorted array:**
 * Check if the Target matches the element at the Mid position.
-* If matches then we have to check two more conditions.
-If the Mid is at index 0 Or the previous element of the Mid is different than the Mid element then the first occurrence is in this Mid index.
-Simply return the Mid index
+* If a match is found, we need to check two additional conditions to confirm it's the first occurrence.
+First, if Mid is at index 0, or second, if the element before Mid is different.
+If either condition is met, then Mid is the first occurrence, and we simply return its index.
-* Else Search the left side of the array
+* Else Search the left side of the array.
+Cause first occurrence would be at the left.

 **Code:** [First_Occurrence.c](Binary_Search/First_Occurrence.c)